AleCiotto/Slider/README.md

 ### TODOS

- - Create correct and accessible din for the slider
+ - Create correct and accessible DOM for the slider
  - Implement slider class and logic in workers
  - Add move left move right actions
  - Add navigation logic and animation